| | |

 • Rinse all fruit with water and pat dry with a kitchen towel.

 • Take off the tops of the strawberries and slice them into small pieces.
+Add to mixing bowl.

-Keyword fruit salad, spring fruit salad
+Keyword spring fruit salad

 Leave a Reply